GomaaMohamed/UART_Bootloader/README.md

 ## Bootloader
 ### Getting Started
 ```
-- This is the bootloader that will be utilized to receive and burn the Hex File sent from the host app.
+- This is the bootloader that will be used to receive and burn the Hex File sent from the host app.
 - It is not permissible to receive a Hex record before analyzing and burning the previous one.
 - The bootloader comprises the MCAL layer that includes the drivers of the MCU, and an APP layer
   that contains the software components of the application.